 And still others develop pneumonia following some type of contact with the healthcare system.
 A patient may have had recent medical treatments including:

 Live in a nursing home or other long-term care facility

 Have recently been in the hospital

-This is called health care associated pneumonia (HCAP).
-It can be very serious since these individuals often have other medical conditions.
-And, the germs in health care facilities may be especially difficult to treat.
+This is called healthcare associated pneumonia (HCAP).
+It can be very serious since these people often have other medical conditions.
+And, the germs in healthcare facilities may be especially difficult to treat.

 The following are risk factors for HCAP:

 Age -- either very young or very old